Eastern Coronavirus and Fall Planning Information

 Please contact email@example.com for more information.

-Regional campuses are not accepting in-person tuition/fee payments until further notice.
+The Eastern campus is not accepting in-person tuition/fee payments until further notice.
 Inquiries can be made via email (firstname.lastname@example.org) or by phone (740.593.4130).

 Students: To make an online payment on your student account, login to My OHIO Student Center.
 Under the Finances section select “Make a Payment.”
 This will direct you to our online payment processor.
 Please be sure to turn off any pop up blockers for your browser.